European colonization of the Americas: Slavery

 In the Caribbean, deposits of gold were quickly exhausted and the precipitous drop in the indigenous population meant a severe labor shortage.
-Spaniards sought a high value, low bulk export product to make their fortunes.
+Spaniards sought a high-value, low-bulk export product to make their fortunes.
 Cane sugar was the answer.
 It had been cultivated on the Iberian Atlantic islands.
 It was a highly desirable, expensive foodstuff.
 The problem of a labor force was solved by the importation of African slaves, initiating the creation of sugar plantations worked by chattel slaves.
-Plantations required a significant work force to be purchased, housed, and fed; capital investment in building sugar mills on-site, since once cane was cut, the sugar content rapidly declined.
+Plantations required a significant workforce to be purchased, housed, and fed; capital investment in building sugar mills on-site, since once cane was cut, the sugar content rapidly declined.
 Plantation owners were linked to creditors and a network of merchants to sell processed sugar in Europe.
-The whole system was predicated on a huge enslaved population.
+The whole system was predicated on a huge, enslaved population.
 The Portuguese controlled the African slave trade, since the division of spheres with Spain in the Treaty of Tordesillas, they controlled the African coasts.
 Black slavery dominated the labor force in tropical zones, particularly where sugar was cultivated, in Portuguese Brazil, the English, French, and Dutch Caribbean islands.
 On the mainland of North America, the English southern colonies imported black slaves, starting in Virginia in 1619, to cultivate other tropical or semi-tropical crops such as tobacco, rice, and cotton.

 Although black slavery is most associated with agricultural production, in Spanish America enslaved and free blacks and mulattoes were found in numbers in cities, working as artisans.
 Most newly transported African slaves were not Christians, but their conversion was a priority.
 For the Catholic Church, black slavery was not incompatible with Christianity.
 The Jesuits created hugely profitable agricultural enterprises and held a significant black slave labor force.
 European whites often justified the practice through the belts of latitude theory, supported by Aristotle and Ptolemy.
-In this perspective, belts of latitude wrapped around the earth and corresponded with specific human traits.
+In this perspective, belts of latitude wrapped around the Earth and corresponded with specific human traits.
 The peoples from the "cold zone" in Northern Europe were "of lesser prudence", while those of the "hot zone" in sub-Sahara Africa were intelligent but "weaker and less spirited".
 According to the theory, those of the "temperate zone" across the Mediterranean reflected an ideal balance of strength and prudence.
 Such ideas about latitude and character justified a natural human hierarchy.